publicdocs/uscode/assets/md/titles/usc43/us/usc/t43/ch12/schI/m__us_usc_t43_s390h–12f.md

     (b) __Cost share__

-        The Federal share of the cost of a project described in subsection (a) of this section shall not exceed 25 percent of the total cost.
+        The Federal share of the cost of a project described in subsection (a) shall not exceed 25 percent of the total cost.

     (c) __Limitation__

-        The Secretary shall not provide funds for the operation or maintenance of a project described in subsection (a) of this section.
+        The Secretary shall not provide funds for the operation or maintenance of a project described in subsection (a).

 ([Pub.
 L. 102–575, title XVI, § 1620][/us/pl/102/575/s1620], as added [Pub.
 L. 104–266, § 2(a)(2)][/us/pl/104/266/s2/a/2], Oct.
 9, 1996, [110 Stat.
 3291][/us/stat/110/3291].)